DaveBeusing/Sentum/README.md

 # 📈 Sentum
 **Intelligent Signals.
 Real-Time Decisions.
 Confident Trading.**

 ## 🔍 Overview
 **Sentum** is a high-performance, C++17-based trading bot tailored for real-time signal processing and automated trading strategies.
 With a clean modular design and secure WebSocket integration to Binance, it delivers precise market reactions in milliseconds.

-Built for developers, quants, and fintech teams who demand **control, performance, and reliability**.
+> _Built for precision.
+Designed for performance.
+Engineered for markets._

-## ⚙️ Key Features
+## Key Features
 - 🔌 Real-time data via Binance WebSocket API
 - 📊 Technical indicators (e.g., SMA crossover) built in
 - 🧠 Strategy modules are modular and easily extendable